walmartlabs/linearroad/GENERATEDATA.md

 To start the data creation process you primarily edit two files:
 `mitsim.config` and `linear-road.pl`

-But, due to differences in PostgreSQL 8.4.0+ versus 7.x.x, the latter being the version used by this original code, line 197 of `DuplicateCars.pl` should be change from:
+Note that due to differences in PostgreSQL 8.4.0+ from 7.x.x, the latter being the version used by the original code, line 197 of `DuplicateCars.pl` should be changed from:
 ```
 $dbquery="UPDATE input SET carid=carstoreplace.carid WHERE carid=carstoreplace.cartoreplace;";
 ```